 During the workday, take occasional breaks to get up, stretch, and walk around.
 Taking a walk can decrease fatigue and help you perform better by getting your blood flowing and increasing oxygen to the brain.
 Sitting there all day and staring at a computer is not healthy.
 Not only can it cause eye strain and promote bad posture, but studies have indicated that too much sitting can actually lead to heart disease and higher blood sugar.

 7. Take a vacation

 This is easier said than done, especially considering that paid vacation is scarce in some countries, but it can be a huge relief to get away from it all and unwind.
 Even better if you can unplug and avoid work emails during this time.
 We’re not robots.
 We all need time to recharge every now and then.
+You deserve to experience staying at ocean view hotels in Carmel to recharge.
 It will help you personally feel better, but potentially improve your performance at work once you go back.
 Even if traveling is not an option right now, there are local getaways or retreats you can plan.